-^{}Students who received credit for Spanish I or French I based on work in middle school still need to earn at least 2 credits in World Language for this program choice option.
+^{} Students who received credit for Spanish I or French I based on work in middle school before the 2015-16 school year, still need to earn at least 2 credits in World Language for this program choice option.

-^{}Students must complete both ASL I and II to meet the requirement.
-These courses may not meet all colleges' entrance requirements.
+^{} Students must complete both ASL I and II in high school to meet the graduation requirement.
+More details for 2015-16 and beyond are on the next page.